ganterd/raytracer/readme.md

 ./rt_app_minimal_sfml/rt_app_minimal_sfml ../scenes/test.blend -b 2 -bs 64
 ```

+## Structure
+The project is divided into two sub-projects.

+* `rt_lib` does the bulk of the work, containing almost all of the raytracing logic.
+This is built as a dynamically linked library to be used by front-facing applications like:
+* `rt_app_minimal_sfml` is an executable that uses SFML as a cross-platform windowing method.
+Also contains a concrete buffer that tranfers buffer data from an internal representation to an SFML representation on demand.

 ## Possible Optimisations
 * Re-arranging BVH Ray-AABB intersection tests to test 4 or 8 AABBs at a time using SSE/AVX.
 Example of this can be seen in the Blender source code.
 * Using tight-wrapping bounding boxes rather than AABBs.